stoeps13/connections-doc/source/admin/admin/t_admin_profiles_changing_config.md

 Configure Profiles using scripts accessed with the wsadmin client.
 These scripts use the AdminConfig object available in the IBM® WebSphere® Application Server wsadmin client to interact with the Profiles configuration file.
 Changes to configuration settings require node synchronization and a restart of the Profiles server before they take effect.

+!!! note
-**Note:** There are no Profiles application administrative tools for adding or removing a user's profile.
+    There are no Profiles application administrative tools for adding or removing a user's profile.
 If you want to add or remove a profile for a person, you must add or remove that person's entry from the corporate LDAP directory system.
 Use that directory's native tools to create and delete user entries.
 When you perform standard synchronization tasks on the Profiles database, the profiles are updated.
 If you add a new user to the LDAP directory, a profile is created for that user.
 If you remove a user entry from the LDAP directory, that user's profile is removed.
 See *Synchronizing user data between Profiles and the LDAP directory* for more details.

 To change Profiles configuration settings, complete the following steps: